How to Make a Document Template in Google Sheets

 4. Incorporate Your Company Branding Design

 Improve brand recall in your customers and employees by making sure that your company branding designs are plastered in most marketing collateral and business stationery.
 Insert your brand logo, letterhead, or trademark design in everything.
-From your monthly meeting templates to your company expense sheets.
+From your monthly meeting templates to your company sheet templates.

 5. Proofread the Document